 The Benefits of Hiring People with Disabilities

-In addition to the direct financial benefit of hiring people with disabilities that the WOTC offers, there are proven business benefits for companies that build inclusive workforces.
+In addition to the direct financial benefit of tax breaks like the WOTC, hiring people with disabilities offers several other proven benefits for businesses.
 Here are just a handful:

-• High Retention Rates: Reducing turnover and fostering continuity, maximizing organizational stability and success.
+- High Retention Rates reduce turnover and foster continuity, maximizing organizational stability and success.

-• Low Absenteeism: Fostering a healthy work environment, enhancing productivity and minimizing disruptions to workflow.
+- Low Absenteeism fosters a healthy work environment, enhancing productivity and minimizing disruptions to workflow.

-• High Productivity: Translating into increased operational success and competitiveness in the market.
+- High Productivity translates into increased operational success and competitiveness in the market.

-• Boosted Workplace Morale: Encouraging a positive workplace culture that enhances motivation and collaboration.
+- Boosted Workplace Morale encourages a positive workplace culture that enhances motivation and promotes collaboration.

-• Increased Profits: Resulting from improved employee performance, reduced turnover costs, and heightened customer satsifcation.
+- Increased Profits result from improved employee performance, reduced turnover costs, and heightened customer satisfaction.

 State agencies, such as the California Department of Rehabilitation, and partnering organizations like PRIDE Industries, can put employers in touch with this stellar workforce so they can make use of the Work Opportunity Tax Credit in the coming year.